Smita Thackeray: Presidency of IMPPA

-Smita Thackeray in 2001 was elected as the first female president of IMPPA.
+Smita Thackeray in 2001 was elected as the first female president of Indian Motion Picture Producers' Association (IMPPA).
 At the time, video piracy was a major issue that was killing revenue for producers.
-She facilitated an MOU between film producers and cable TV associations in December 2001 that saved filmmakers Rs 1 crore daily - an amount previously lost to producers due to illegal telecasting.
+She facilitated an MOU between film producers and cable TV associations in December 2001 that saved filmmakers INR 1 crore daily - an amount previously lost to producers due to illegal telecasting.
 For the first time in the history of IMPPA, a fundraiser was hosted by the association called Ehsaas 2002 to raise funds for medical and education centres for spot boys and light men.
 In 2004, Indian producers were invited to Switzerland by the Swiss consulate to promote film making and as a sign of welcome for Indian cinema workers by the Swiss President, Mr. Joseph Deiss.